How To Recover From Narcissistic Abuse

 We don’t just try to manage your symptoms.
 Instead, we’re here to empower you to free yourself from your past.
 To do this, we use our holistic approach to address all aspects of your well-being.
 Some of the therapy methods we use are:

-You’ll work with our team to find the therapies that help you the most and integrate them into your daily schedule.
+You’ll work with our team to find the therapies that help you in your narcissist abuse recovery journey and integrate them into your daily schedule.
 And you’ll do all of this in the comfort and safety of our tranquil Sedona campus.
 Here, clients become family, ready to support each other in their unique healing journey.
 As one past client explained:

 “I was cared for, supported, and understood.
 I am leaving feeling like I have found myself.”

-Contact us today to find out how you can reconnect with yourself and your purpose, free from the trauma and effects of narcissistic abuse.
+Contact us today to find out how to recover from narcissistic abuse so you can reconnect with yourself and your purpose, free from the trauma and effects of narcissistic abuse.

 Kelley Alexander JD. is the co-director of The Sanctuary at Sedona and has worked over the last decade to develop its innovative Integrative Addiction Recovery Program that has helped hundreds of clients to be recovered from addiction and co-occurring disorders.
 Through her pioneering work, Kelley and her team at The Sanctuary also work with clients to overcome issues related to codependency, anxiety, depression, and PTSD.
 A JD and former practicing attorney, Kelley holds a BA in World Religions and has done graduate work in psychology.
 She is an ordained minister, certified shamanic breathwork facilitator, and a graduate of the Four Winds Healing The Light Body School, the premier energy medicine program founded by Alberto Villoldo.
 Kelley has also been a student of Dr. Joe Dispenza since 2009.
 She is a member of the Association for Comprehensive Energy Psychology and the Institute for Holistic Addiction Studies.
 She is a frequent lecturer at seminars and conferences throughout the United States.